 Independent Living Skills: Training is provided in the areas of money management covering preparing a budget, spending wisely, opening a checking account; wellness covering nutrition, stress management, exercise, cultural enrichment, etc.; and transportation.
-IL Skills classes are offered twice each month.
+IL Skills classes are offered on the second Wednesday of each month.

 Housing Services: ILCKC may be able to support consumers with locating accessible and affordable housing including referrals to housing agencies throughout the community.
 ILCKC assists with applying for subsidized housing, mediation, rental challenges, and home modifications.

 ASL Interpreting Services: ILCKC’s Deaf and Hard of Hearing Services Department provides quality ASL interpreting services that facilitate communication between the Deaf and Hard of Hearing community and local businesses and organizations.